-Incorporating a warehouse management system can help streamline all of your operations process for a smooth, efficient warehouse machine.
-Warehouse management systems can also update your inventory in real time to ensure that you always have updated stock available for consumer demands.
+Incorporating a warehouse management system can help streamline all of your operations processes for a smooth, efficient warehouse machine.
+Warehouse management systems can also update your inventory in real-time to ensure that you always have updated stock available for consumer demands.
 You don’t want to sell a product that you don’t have in stock, and you also don’t want to be stuck with ghost inventory that was never listed.

 You may also want to look into cloud-based blockchain technology.
 This ensures that the entire supply chain is functioning at peak capacity from production to warehouse to consumer.

 Note: If you don’t already have these technologies implemented, the holidays are not the time to make the switch.
 It’s already a hectic time of year, so change management could be too challenging.
 Wait until after the returns period to implement new technology that can help you in the coming year.

 Your warehouse is likely housing more inventory than usual.
 This means you’ll probably have to move some things around to get everything to fit and your inventory management will have to change.
 But you don’t want to cram everything in there and reduce performance as a consequence.
 If need be, add supplemental storage containers or shelves to make more room for the influx of stock.